 Brent: Yeah.
 Yeah.
 Totally.

 Nick: The Blues By Five, that’s a really, really great blues that I think everybody should know.
-Some of the bebop blues that I really like, so like Opravav or Bloom Ditto.
+Some of the bebop blues that I really like, so like Auprivave or Bloomdido.
 Some of the other ones are escaping me a little bit.

 Brent: Well, there’s Blues For Alice, which has those like I guess they call them bird changes, which are sort of departs … It’s still based on the blues but that’s where you really start adding all these different harmonic movement stuff to it.